NadavShaar/docs/README.md

 `git push -u origin master`

-// update with your content
+#### Updating the component and its demo page
-update the component file in src/index.js create/update README.md in the root of the project. update example/src files to show a small demo page using the component, under github pages (cd example && npm start). commit the changes.
+- Update the component file in src/index.js
+- Create/update README.md in the root of the project.
+- Update example/src files to show a small demo page under github pages (to run: `cd example && npm start`).
+- Commit the changes.

-// deploy and publish to npm
+#### Deploy and publish to NPM
+- Open the terminal and run: `npm login`.
-npm login (from the terminal not the browser). delete both package-lock.json files in the root and under the example folder (and commit). npm run deploy
+- Delete both package-lock.json files in the root and under the example folder (and commit).
+- Run: `npm run deploy`
-** if you wish to add public access to the package run: npm publish --access public
+- If you wish to add q public access to the package run:

+`npm publish --access public`
-** otherwise run:
+otherwise run: `npm publish`
-npm publish

-Done!!!
+#### Done!!!

-Your gitub page will be in:
+#### Your gitub page will be in:
 https://<username>.github.io/<package-name>/

-To add an image to the readme file:
+#### To add an image to a readme file:
-Go to your github page, take a screenshot of the component and save it locally.
+- Go to your github page, take a screenshot of the component and save it locally.
-Go to the repository and open a new issue, drag and drop the image to the new issue, githb will upload and save the image and will translate it to a textual representation of it, copy the text and paste it anywhere in the readme file (no need to save the issue!).
+- Go to the repository and open a new issue, drag and drop the image to the new issue,

+githb will upload and save the image and will translate it to a textual representation of it,

+copy the text and paste it anywhere in the readme file (no need to save the issue!).